-Assemblies must be approved by the Building Principal and be consistent with the District's educational objectives.
+Assemblies must be approved by the Superintendent or designee and be consistent with the District's educational objectives.

-Invocations, benedictions, and group prayers are prohibited at any school assembly, ceremony, or other school-sponsored activity.
+While the District respects an individual's brief, quiet, personal religious observance(s), it shall not endorse or otherwise promote invocations, benedictions, and group prayers at any school assembly, ceremony, or other school-sponsored activity.